bcherny/Talks/js-from-1st-principles/2-programs.md

 Can you figure out a way to improve on that, so that `fib` is called at most once with any given value?
 Hint: Find a way to save the return value the first time `fib` is called with each input, and return it (rather than recomputing) on subsequent calls.
 Second hint: Look up *memoization*.

-TODO: Illustrate this with `fib`'s call tree?

 ------------------------

 ## Purity

-This is by far the easiest type of function to work with.
+The above `fib` function is by far the easiest type of function to work with.
 The thing that makes it so easy to reason about is that it is *pure*.

-> *Purity*: A function is considered *pure* if its output depends only on its inputs.
+> **Purity**: A function is *pure* if its output depends only on its input.

+In the real world, you will encounter a lot of code that is not pure.
+That's because in JS, purity is not enforced (in some languages it is - eg. Haskell, OCaml, or Scala).

 Impure functions can be a lot harder to reason about.
 For example, here is a function whose output depends not just on its inputs, but also on a global state: